shashimishra89-cloud/bhajans-website/README.md

-# Bhajans - Hindu Festivals & Sacred Songs
+# Bhakti - Hindu Festivals & Sacred Songs

 A modern, static website dedicated to Hindu festivals, deities, and devotional content.
 Built with Next.js and deployed on Cloudflare Pages.